 Here we look at the top 10 “must have” features for any Single Sign-On solution, to ensure maximum compatibility with minimal user intrusion so you achieve the highest level of risk mitigation for your organisation.

 1. Zero Sign-in to the Single Sign-On Solution to Reduce User Friction

 One of the desired outcomes from a Single Sign-On (SSO) solution is to reduce user friction and make things easier for the workforce, not to give them yet another password to remember.
-An SSO solution that integrates seamlessly with your corporate directory should mean no sign-in is required, improving adoption and making the user experience frictionless and more efficient.
+An SSO solution that integrates seamlessly with your corporate directory should mean no sign-in is required to the SSO system itself, improving adoption and making the user experience frictionless and more efficient.

 2. Zero User Interface Option to Guarantee Adoption

 For widespread enterprise use, your workforce Single Sign-On solution should be able to be configured to run silently in the background, authenticating users with the applications they need at the time when they need them.
+Users should be able to launch the application they wish to access in the usual way and simply be authenticated with it.
 This also means no user training is required, which in turn means guaranteed adoption and substantially improved security benefits and return on investment from your solution.

 3. Password Policy Enforcement to Eliminate Phishing Risks

-Where SSO protocols such as SAML or OIDC are not supported by your external applications, make sure your Single Sign-On solution includes a feature to enforce password policies on these external applications by generating strong, random passwords for users and updating these on the applications without needing an API.
+Where SSO protocols such as SAML or OIDC are not supported by your external applications, make sure your Single Sign-On solution includes a feature to enforce password policies on the external applications that do rely on passwords by generating strong, random passwords for users and updating these on the external applications without needing an API.

 For the greatest security benefits, this feature should also enable administrators to configure a policy that hides the newly updated password from the end user, meaning they do not know it and therefore cannot be phished for it.